-For those systems that adjust fluoride levels, the Iowa Department of Public Health-Bureau of Oral and Health Delivery Systems, reviews monthly operating reports that have been submitted.
+For those systems that adjust fluoride levels, the Iowa Department of Public Health-Oral Health and Delivery Systems Bureau, reviews monthly operating reports that have been submitted.
 The reports are evaluated to identify those water systems that meet strict standards for accuracy in water fluoride treatment, daily monitoring and reporting.
 The information from these reports is entered into WFRS and used to identify systems that qualify for the Water Fluoridation Quality Award.